Linslade Tunnel

 Linslade Tunnel is a railway tunnel in Bedfordshire, England (in an area that was historically in Buckinghamshire), on the West Coast Main Line about 0.54 mi north of Leighton Buzzard railway station and built under Linslade Woods.
 Consisting of three individual bores, the tunnel is the only one on the London and Birmingham Railway to have been built on a bend.
-This was necessitated by the refusal of local landowners to allow the railway to pass closer to Leighton Buzzard, where the river has created a gap in the Greensand Ridge.
+This was necessitated by the refusal of local landowners to allow the railway to pass closer to Leighton Buzzard, where the river has created a gap in the Bedfordshire Greensand Ridge.

 The first bore was constructed during the 1830s, the engineering of which having been performed by the pioneering railway builder George Stephenson.
 The only of the three bores to accommodate double track, it was first opened to traffic during 1837.

 During 1857, the eastern bore was added to serve the goods line from Bletchley to Primrose Hill and support a rebuild of Leighton Buzzard station incorporating a dedicated platform for the Dunstable branch line.
 Elsewhere on the line, goods trains shared the "up" track through twin-track tunnels.
 In 1876 a second freight line was added with twin-track tunnels except at Linslade, where a second single-track tunnel was added to the west of the original twin-track tunnel.
 A new pair of passenger lines was added at the west of Leighton Buzzard station and the tracks through the twin-track tunnel were reallocated so that the passenger lines were served by the western single bore and the western track in the twin-track tunnel.
 This resulted in the unusual arrangement that, through the tunnel, trains "drive on the right".

 During the 1960s, Linslade Tunnel was outfitted with overhead electrification as part of a wider scheme to introduce electric traction on the West Coast Main Line.
 In the 1970s, the tunnel portals on either side of the tunnel were recognised as Grade II listed buildings due to their connection to early railway engineering history.
 During the 2010s, remedial engineering works were performed in the tunnel.